BhargavAdithya/LandCoverClassification/README.md

 ---

-## 📂 Project Components
+## 📂 Project Structure

 ### 🎨 Frontend (User Interface)
 **Location**: `frontend/` folder

-Built with modern React, this is what users see and interact with:
+Built with modern React - this is what users see and interact with.
+Features beautiful animations, file upload system with validation, real-time progress indicators, and responsive design for all devices.
-- Beautiful animated interface
-- File upload system with validation
-- Real-time progress indicators
-- Interactive result displays
-- Responsive design for all devices

 **Hosted on**: Vercel ✅